sterlingjsn/charactermask/README.md

 Find the most used words
 Find the least used words
 Find unique words
-Create a list in alphabetical order
+Create a list in alphabetical order.